Mehedi-Babu/acun_intall/README.md

 $ systemctl start acunetix.service

-Open https://localhost:3443 and log in to use.
+Now open https://localhost:3443 and log in to use.